GilbertAb/Projects-Parallel_Computing/proyecto-2/README.md

 2) Parallelization of the code.

  To parellelize the code we'll use OpenMP directives.
 Due to the structure of our program, the maps are iterated and modified in a for cycle.
 So, our desing will consist in the use of a "Parallel for" to distribute this iterations between threads.

+  2.1) Performance of parallel with static mapping verions.
+   Since the problem will be subdivided between threads, we expect that the performances will be better than the one of the serial version.
+However, because these following versions use static mapping, the execution will be as fast as the slowest thread, so one thread may have a heavy workload compared to the other threads.
+Then, we can't predict which of the following versions will have a better performance, because that depends of the type of static mapping used and the order of the maps.
+    2.1.1) Performance using block mapping.

+    2.1.2) Performance using cyclic mapping.